Josh Anderson scores in OT, Blue Jackets win 5th straight | Taiwan News

 BRUINS 3, DEVILS 2, SO

 NEWARK, N.J.
-(AP) — Charlie McAvoy scored in the 11th round of the shootout to lift Boston over New Jersey.
+(AP) — Charlie McCoy scored in the 11th round of the shootout to lift Boston over New Jersey.

 Anton Khudobin made 40 saves as Boston improved to 9-7-4 with its third straight win — all with Khudobin in goal.